By-Laws of the Lake Saint Catherine Conservation Fund, Inc. (as amended and approved at the 08/21/2021 L.S.C.C.F. Annual

 5.6 Voting: At the discretion of the President, voting on any issue may be conducted by a show of hands or in writing.
 Proxy votes must be made in writing or by email, signed by the voting member, and presented to the Secretary at least five (5) days before the voting for verification of legitimacy.

 5.7 Quorum: A quorum is defined as at least ten percent (10%) of the voting membership, and it is sufficient for voting on all business.

 5.8 Cancellations: An Annual or Special meeting may be cancelled by the Board of Directors in the interest of the members’ safety or well-being due to some mitigating circumstance.
 When such cancellation occurs, the Board of Directors shall arrange for a new meeting to be held within thirty (30) days.
 Method of notification shall be in keeping with articles 5.1 and 5.2 above.

 ARTICLE 6: Board of Directors

 6.2 Election of Directors: A slate of officers shall be presented by the Nominating Committee at the Annual Meeting.
 The names of the nominees will be listed on the notice of the Annual Meeting sent to all members.
 Additional nominations may also be made from the floor.
 The Directors shall be elected by a majority vote at that Annual Meeting.

 6.3 Term of Directors: The term of office of each Director begins on the first day after the Annual Meeting at which he is elected.
 A Director serves for the term of one year but is eligible for re-election.

 6.4 Removal of Directors: A Director found guilty of illegal activity, taking personal gain from LSCCF assets, or using LSCCF assets in a fraudulent manner may be recommended for removal by a majority vote of the Directors.
 Actual removal shall be determined by a two-thirds (2/3) vote of members at an Annual meeting or a special meeting.

-6.5 Filling of Vacancies: Vacancies that occur within the Board of Directors may be filled by appointment by a majority vote of the Board of Directors.
+6.5 Filling of Vacancies: Additional Board Members or vacancies that occur within the Board of Directors may be filled by appointment by a majority vote of the Board of Directors.
 Such appointment shall continue until the next Annual Meeting.